-A College of Business Administration was established at The University of Akron, February 18, 1953, effective September 1, 1953.
-It embodies curricula previously taught in the Departments of Commerce, Industrial Management, and Secretarial Science of the Liberal Arts College.
+The College of Business Administration was established at The University of Akron, February 18, 1953, effective September 1, 1953.
+It embodies curriculums previously taught in the Departments of Commerce (established in September, 1919), Industrial Management, and Secretarial Science of Buchtel College of Liberal Arts.

-This college is for men and women who plan to enter or advance in the fields of business administration, accounting, marketing and advertising, industrial management or secretarial science.
+The College of Business Administration is for men and women who plan to enter the fields of business administration, accounting, marketing and advertising, industrial management, or secretarial science.
+In addition to the four-year curriculums, terminal and short-term educational programs are offered in the day and evening sessions.